 While I was staying at my maternal uncle’s in my childhood, I got to enjoy the beauty of nature.
 Every morning was fresh and energizing.
-The soothing sound of peacock, the mesmerizing view of hills and land covered with mustard crop, the animals grazing, and people going to farms, was really a wonderful part of my life that I got to live there.
+The soothing sound of a peacock, the mesmerizing view of hills and land covered with the mustard crop, the animals grazing, and people going to farms, was really a wonderful part of my life that I got to live there.
 I grew up and shifted to Gurgaon and now Delhi and I literally miss the hills and the love of nature.
 Thus, I always tend to go into the woods and explore my love for nature.
-When I decided to do trekking to Triund, the only thing I had in my mind was to embrace the love of Mother Nature and to fill my mind with best of memories.
-The green land and breath taking views of valley were my inspirations.
+When I decided to do trekking to Triund, the only thing I had in my mind was to embrace the love of Mother Nature and to fill my mind with the best of memories.
+The green land and breathtaking views of the valley were my inspirations.
 As an artist and poet, I find my muse here.
 I have my own ways of solo trekking to Triund.
-I visited Kasol and people asked why, because I don’t smoke, I don’t drink and still a hippie place.
+I visited Kasol and people asked why, because I don’t smoke, I don’t drink, and still a hippie place.
 Oh!
-It has nothing to do with smoking, drinking and hippie place, it’s about the silence; it’s about the serenity and the nature which I miss in Delhi.
-Travelling is a wonderful experience and if you are tired of your life, then you should start travelling.
+It has nothing to do with smoking, drinking, and hippie place, it’s about the silence; it’s about the serenity and nature which I miss in Delhi.
+Traveling is a wonderful experience and if you are tired of your life, then you should start traveling.

 It was my first time experience of solo trekking to Triund

 I had mentioned on my desktop in my office – Solo trekking to Triund and I made it.
-When we reached the midpoint, the view was jaw dropping.
+When we reached the midpoint, the view was jaw-dropping.
 I took a complete panorama shot.
-The place is known as the Magic Point from where you can see the view of valley, the village and everything.
+The place is known as the Magic Point from where you can see the view of the valley, the village, and everything.
 I enjoy traveling, especially to such places.
 There is a café where you can refill your water bottle at 20 INR per.
 I did mine and we continued our journey again.

 The journey was all beautiful.
 There were people trekking to this place, kids, young, senior, Indians, locals, foreigners and it was like a fair.
-There were solo trekker like me, there were groups led by guides, there were families, people travelling with friends and everything was such wonderful.
-Though, both of them were tired but I kept on pushing and dragging them to trek.
-So, finally after long trekking, we saw the end.
+There was a solo trekker like me, there were groups led by guides, there were families, people traveling with friends and everything was such wonderful.
+Though both of them were tired I kept on pushing and dragging them to trek.
+So, finally, after long trekking, we saw the end.
 It was a motivation that we made it to the final point.
 This solo trekking to Triund came through several phases, several stops.

 I visited a café and ordered Maggie.
-I tell you, the feeling of enjoying a hot bowl of Maggie at this place is really wonderful experience.
-One bowl of Maggie costed me 60 INR.
+I tell you, the feeling of enjoying a hot bowl of Maggie at this place is a really wonderful experience.
+One bowl of Maggie cost me 60 INR.
 While I was there at the café, those guys left.
-I came for them but didn’t find.
+I came for them but didn’t find it.
 Thus I thought that I should go down and look for Akshita and her friends but I couldn’t find them too.
 It was evening time and I just wanted to stay here only.
 I was hungry, tired and my boots were pinching me.
 So, I asked for a tent and stayed there for the night.
-Solo trekking to Triund was like a mission with no preparation and no planning but still I won.
+Solo trekking to Triund was like a mission with no preparation and no planning but still, I won.

 Stayed connected and click here to read my camping experience.